tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 7. Free IP Geolocation database and REST APIs are installed into this plugin to get a country code from an IP address.
 There are two types of API which support only IPv4 or both IPv4 and IPv6.
-This plugin will automatically select an appropriate API.
+This plugin will automatically choose an appropriate API.

 8. A cache mechanism with transient API for the fetched IP addresses has been